canonical/k8s-snap/docs/src/explanation/clustering.md

 nodes, can interact with the `k8sd` API, gaining capabilities to manage its entire lifecycle.
 Their components include:

+- **Local API Server Proxy**: This component forwards requests to the control plane nodes.
 - **Kubelet**: Communicates with the control plane node and manages the containers running on the machine according to the configurations provided by the user.